madpiano/2019-432/calendar.md

 # Calendar for 432 in Spring 2019

 - All classes meet from 1:00 PM to 2:15 PM in room E321-323 in the Robbins building at the School of Medicine.
+- Information on **TA office hours** is provided at the bottom of this page.

 Date | Class | Materials
 ---------: | :--------: | ----------------------------------------------------------------------